jeanteyssandier/jeanteyssandier.github/index.md

 **About me:**

 I'm a Research Fellow at the [Namur Institute for Complex Systems (naXys)](http://www.naxys.be/), University of Namur, in Belgium.
-I'm a theoretical astrophysicist working in the field of exoplanets.
+I'm a theoretical astrophysicist working in the field of exoplanets and protoplanetary discs.
 To learn more about my background, check out my [CV](/cv.pdf).

  <img src="mode1_lin_b.png" alt="warped disc" width="300" height = "220" align="right" />